xdmushui/partner-center-sdk/develop/get-a-customer-usage-summary.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This topic describes how to get the **CustomerUsageSummary** resource.
-This resource represents the customer's usage of a specific Azure service or resource during the current billing period.
+You can use the **CustomerUsageSummary** resource to get a customer's usage of a specific Azure service or resource during the current billing period.

 ## Prerequisites